cran-task-views/Agriculture/draft_agricultural_ctv.md

 ## Packages with general applications

-### Agricultural & landuse databases
+### Agricultural & land use databases

   Data from the United States Department of Agriculture's National Agricultural Statistical Service '[Quick Stats](https://www.nass.usda.gov/Quick_Stats/)' web API can be accessed with [rnassqs][] or with [tidyUSDA][], which also offers some mapping capabilities.
 The USDA's [Cropland Data Layer](https://nassgeodata.gmu.edu/CropScape/) API can be accessed with [CropScapeR][] and [cdlTools][] provides various utility functions for processing CDL data.
-The package [rusda][] provides an interface to access the USDA-ARS Systematic Mycology and Microbiology Laboratory (SMML)'s [four databases](Literature and the Nomenclature database): Fungus-Host Distributions, Specimens, Literature and the Nomenclature database.
+The package [rusda][] provides an interface to access the USDA-ARS Systematic Mycology and Microbiology Laboratory (SMML)'s [four databases](https://nt.ars-grin.gov/fungaldatabases/index.cfm): Fungus-Host Distributions, Specimens, Literature and the Nomenclature database.
 USDA's Agricultural Resource Management Survey ([ARMS](https://www.nass.usda.gov/Surveys/Guide_to_NASS_Surveys/Ag_Resource_Management/)) data API can be accessed with [rarms][].
 The USDA's Livestock Mandatory Reporting data API can be accessed with [usdampr][].
 [FAOSTAT][] and [faobulk][] can be used to access data from the [FAOSTAT Database](https://www.fao.org/faostat/en/#home) of the Food and Agricultural Organization (FAO) of the United Nations.

   [FedData][] provides access to geospatial data from The Soil Survey Geographic ([SSURGO](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/?cid=nrcs142p2_053627)) database, the Global Historical Climatology Network ([GHCN](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)), the Daymet gridded estimates of daily weather parameters for North America, the [International Tree Ring Data Bank](https://catalog.data.gov/dataset/international-tree-ring-data-bank-itrdb), and the [National Land Cover Database](https://www.usgs.gov/centers/eros/science/national-land-cover-database#overview).
 SSURGO data can also be accessed and processed with [XPolaris][].
 Most USDA-NRCS soils related databases and APIs can be accessed with [soilDB][].
 [SISINTAR][] provides access to SiSINTA (Sistema de información de Suelos del INTA), a soil profile database for Argentina, and functions for processing the data.